 The Gripen had flown in exercises before, but always inside Brazil, where its air force acted as host.
 Salitre marked the first time the type operated beyond national borders and slotted into another country’s command structure.

 That distinction matters more than it sounds.
-Flying at home is a test of the aircraft; flying abroad, under shared procedures with allied forces, is a test of the whole support chain that a serious air arm needs to project power.
+Flying at home is a test of the aircraft; flying abroad, under shared procedures with allies, tests the whole support chain a serious air arm needs.

 Weeks earlier the jet had also flown in a large joint exercise at home, working alongside the Brazilian navy and army.
 Taking it abroad was the logical next step in a deliberate, staged rollout rather than a sudden leap.